MuhtasimTanmoy/notebook/crypto/substrate.md

     - `P2P` Network
         - JsonRPC
             - Submit transaction
-            - Get data about events that happen onchain
+            - Get data about events that happen on-chain
-            - Read some of the storage onchain
+            - Read some of the storage on the chain
         - libp2p
-            - one node in the network connect with another
+            - one node in the network connects with another
     - Block Authoring
     - Fork Choice Rules
     - Transaction Handling